-Beef with Daikon Radish is an easy Japanese weeknight meal.
-It’s best if you make it ahead of time, so the daikon can soak up all the great flavors of the sauce.Jump to Recipe
+Beef with Daikon is an easy Japanese radish recipe for a weeknight.
+Try making it ahead of time, so the daikon can soak up all the great flavors of the sauce!

 Did you know that you can make all kinds of yummy Japanese foods with just a few staple ingredients in your pantry?
 Two of them you probably already have: sugar and soy sauce.
 The other four: mirin, cooking sake, miso, and granulated dashi can be found at any Asian grocery store.
 The combinations of these ingredients form the basic Japanese flavor base.